manaswinidas/github-bot/README.md

 # Python GitHub bot

-This repository was built as a part of a course for LinkedIn Learning on Building GitHub bots(link to be attached).
+This repository was built as part of a LinkedIn Learning course on [Building GitHub Bots](https://www.linkedin.com/learning/building-github-bots).
+Please refer to the [Build a GitHub bot using Python](https://www.linkedin.com/learning/building-github-bots/development-environment-setup) section to learn more about how this was built.

 ## Build and Run